cloudoor/epistemology-enhanced/README.md

 Privacy goals:
 * server is stateless
-* always run on localhost
+* always run on localhost only
+* never